-- If I am no longer with Blue Cross NC in 2020, will I still receive my rebate for the year I was covered?
+- If I was no longer with Blue Cross NC in 2022, will I still receive my rebate for the year I was covered?

 Yes.
-Even subscribers who ended their Blue Cross NC coverage can receive rebates if they were covered for any portion of 2019.
+Even subscribers who ended their Blue Cross NC coverage can receive rebates if they were covered for any portion of 2019, 2020 and 2021.

 - What if I changed Blue Cross NC health plans during the rebate year?